Ischnocera

 Ischnocera is a large parvorder of lice from the infraorder Phthiraptera.
 The parvorder consists of chewing lice, which feed on the feathers and skin debris of birds.
-Many species of Ischnocera have evolved an elongated body shape.
-This allows them to conceal themselves within plumage to avoid being dislodged during preening or flight.
-Species in Ischnocera spend their entire lives living on a host, and attach themselves to hippoboscid flies to help move across individual birds.
-Ischnocera contains the large family Philopteridae, along with a few other minor families.
+Many species of Ischnocera have evolved an elongated body shape, which allows them to conceal themselves within plumage to avoid being dislodged during preening or flight.
+Species in Ischnocera spend their entire lives living on a host and attach themselves to hippoboscid flies to help move across individual birds.
+Ischnocera contain the large family Philopteridae, along with a few other minor families.
 Ischnocera are distributed globally, with around 3,800 species identified.
-The lice are very host-specific, and each species rarely parasitizes outside of their preferred bird species.
+These lice are very host-specific, and each species rarely parasitizes outside of its preferred bird species.
 Birds infested by ischnoceran species can experience discomfort and damage to reproductive systems.

 Classification

-Ischnocera previously included the mammalian parasitic lice Trichodectera.
-However, phylogenetic studies had found the grouping to be paraphyletic, specifically in regards to the two major families Philopteridae and Trichodectidae.
-In order to resolve this, de Moya et al. proposed retaining the majority of the species (including Philopteridae) within Ischnocera, and then moving Trichodectidae to its own grouping called Trichodectera.
+Ischnocera previously included the mammalian parasitic lice Trichodectera, but phylogenetic studies had found the grouping to be paraphyletic, specifically in regard to the two major families Philopteridae and Trichodectidae.
+To resolve this, de Moya et al. proposed retaining the majority of the species (including Philopteridae) within Ischnocera, and then moving Trichodectidae to their own grouping called Trichodectera.

 Below is a cladogram showing the position of Ischnocera within Phthiraptera:

 Characteristics

-Ischnocera lice are characterized by pulvinus-like mandibles thickened at the base, and two tarsal claws on each of their legs.
+Ischnoceran lice are characterized by pulvinus-like mandibles thickened at the base, and two tarsal claws on each of their legs.
 Like all chewing lice, they are wingless with dorsoventrally flattened bodies.
-They are permanent ectoparasites that live all of their life on a host bird.
-They do not have ocelli, and their antennae is broken into 3 to 5 segments.
-The length of adults ranges from 0.3 to 12 millimeters depending on the species.
-Their head is typically broad and triangular shaped, with hook-like structures on the surface.
-The post-clypeus region is broad, with vertical stripes of thin cuticles.
+They are permanent ectoparasites that live all of their lives on a host bird.
+They do not have ocelli, and their antennae are broken into three to five segments.
+The length of adults ranges from 0.3 to 12 mm depending on the species.
+Their heads are typically broad and triangular-shaped, with hook-like structures on the surface.
+The postclypeus region is broad, with vertical stripes of thin cuticles.
 The head also contains repeating ridges, which is used to help strengthen the exoskeleton.
 Unlike their close taxonomic relative Amblycera, Ischnocera lack maxillary palps used to manipulate food.
-Their color is typically brown, but some species can be black or white, and the rostrum is elongated significantly.
-Their abdomens are usually divided into 8 segments, with the males characterized by having a large anterior plate, and the females having a continuous plate across their backs.
+Their color is typically brown, but some species can be black or white, and their rostra are elongated significantly.
+Their abdomens are usually divided into eight segments, with the males characterized by having a large anterior plate, and the females having a continuous plate across their backs.
 Younger members of the Ischnocera's evolutionary lineage have paired structures called mycetomes.
-Species of Ischnocera are very host specific, with some birds receiving their classification based off the individual species of lice they are hosting.
+Species of Ischnocera are very host-specific, with some birds receiving their classification based on the individual species of lice they are hosting.